 - Effective strategies for increasing clients’ capacity for self-regulation, interpersonal stability, somatic awareness, and cultivating a strong core sense of self

-- How to cope with being triggered by a client’s extreme and provocative behaviors
+- The therapeutic power of regulation, and how to cope with being triggered by a client’s extreme and provocative behaviors

 - BPD’s intricate connections to complex and developmental trauma as well as tools to create experiences that provide early missing resources and can repair early attachment wounds